In cases where exchanges have a price difference after the customer selects the new item(s) they want, ReturnGO calculates any necessary adjustments.

 Setting Whether to Refund or Charge for Price Differences

-For each exchange policy rule, you can specify whether you want to charge and refund price differences and set the refund method.
+For each variant exchange policy rule, you can specify whether you want to charge or refund price differences for variant exchanges.

 To configure these settings:

-3. Select the exchange resolution you want to configure.
+- Select the variant exchange resolution you want to configure.

 4. Open the Pricing subsection.

-5. Toggle whether you want to refund price differences for cheaper items, and whether you want to charge price differences for more expensive items.
+5. Toggle whether to refund price differences for cheaper items and charge price differences for more expensive items.

 Price Difference Sources

-Price differences between the original item and the replacement item can be calculated based on different sources.
+Price differences between the original items and the new items can be calculated based on a few different sources.

 Understanding these sources is essential for accurately determining price adjustments during exchanges.